alsosteve/data-structures-and-algorithms/python/docs/stack_queue_brackets/README.md

 ## Stretch Goal
 None
 ## Approach & Efficiency
 This one was too hard for me.
 My solution was a `O(N^N)` solution so I asked my classmates what they came up with instead.
+Emily helpped me write this answer but I'm eventually going to come back to this challenge and solve it my own way.